davedoesdemos/DataPlatformBackupDR/Index.md

 ![Data Platform Overview](images/DataMarts.png)

 ## <a name="CloudCompute"></a>Cloud Compute
 Understanding how to create a suitable strategy in the cloud requires an understanding of cloud compute itself.
 Your strategy will be a mixture of requirements and cost/performance.
 In the cloud, compute tends to be expensive while storage is cheap.
 As such it may often be more suitable to store multiple full and complete copies of data rather than incremental backup, or recreating data.
+For instance, with a data warehouse it might be that you choose not to back it up at all.
+Instead you may create a complete new set of tables in your storage every day and do a complete load daily.
+With this setup, a recovery would be as simple as reloading from a given set of files.
+Since storage is relatively cheap there is no problem keeping a month of daily versions of the full dataset in most instances.

 ## <a name="IntroductionArchive"></a>Archive
 Data platforms are often used for longer term retention of information which may have been removed from systems of record.
 For instance, consolidated sales information may be kept long term in a data platform even when the original data is removed.
 In this scenario, treat the archive data as a system in its own right and not as a backup of source data.
 This means you should take backups or snapshots of the archive data, as well as potentially replicating the archive to a recovery site.